Mission: We are a community committed to preparing students to be educated

 We challenge and support students, faculty and staff through meaningful engagement with the campus, academics, alumni, the community and the world.
 Engagement enhances their academic, civic, personal and professional learning while reinforcing ethical decision-making and meeting the needs of others through service.

-Goal 5A: The university will develop new programs for students to foster the learning of engagement, its concepts, value and practices.
+Goal 5A: The university will create and sustain programs so that students, faculty and staff benefit and learn as a result of the pursuit of engagement, its concepts, value and practices.

-Goal 5B: The university will foster connections that engage constituents to be part of a global network aimed at achieving mutually beneficial outcomes.
+Goal 5B: The university will create and strengthen connections that support participation in a global network aimed at achieving mutually beneficial outcomes.

 Goal 5C: The university will expand its service provided to the local community, region, and beyond.